dreamingtulpa/tulpa-prompter/README.md

-# Animation Prompter
+# TulpaPrompter

-This is just a simple Ruby gem implementing the functionality of [Animation Prompter](https://dreamingtulpa.com/tools/animation-prompter) on my website.
+This is just a simple Ruby gem implementing the functionality of [Animation Prompter](https://dreamingtulpa.com/tools/prompter) on my website.

 ## Installation